Veterans, Military Spouses, and Active Duty Servicemembers

 The Montgomery GI Bill (Chapter 30)

-Active Duty Educational Assistance Program, generally for individuals who entered active duty after June 30, 1985 and served continuously for three years or for individuals serving two years on active duty followed by four years of Selected Reserve.
+Active Duty Educational Assistance Program is generally for individuals who entered active duty after June 30, 1985 and served continuously for three years or for individuals serving two years on active duty followed by four years of Selected Reserve.
 To be eligible, veterans must have contributed $1,200 during their first year of military service.
 Veterans or service personnel cannot withdraw money paid into the fund.

 Veterans Education Assistance Program (VEAP)